48hour/Cell_segmentation_with_Unet/Report.md

 # Cell_segmentation_with_Unet

 ## Overview
-For thyroid cancer and many other types of cancer, processes such as fine needle aspiration cytology and cytoreductive testing are essential.
-Cancer is diagnosed by looking at the cells.
-Artificial intelligence can be added to this process to bring convenience and speed to diagnosis.
-In addition, cell segmentation is important for the detection and classification of tumor or disease cells in the context of pathological tissue examination.
-The segmentation of cancer tissue helps in the development of cancer diagnosis and treatment.
+For some types of cancer, a cytology test is essential, such as a fine needle aspiration cytology or an exclusion cytology test.
+Cancer is diagnosed by observing cells.
+Adding artificial intelligence to this process can make diagnosis easier and faster.
+In addition, cell segmentation is important for detection and classification in pathology.
+Segmentation of cancerous tissue helps in the development of cancer diagnosis and treatment.

-Medical AI should be reliable by ensuring that the process of deriving results is differentiated and transparent.
-To make the thyroid cancer diagnosis model reliable, we identify the distribution and number of cancer cells.
-For this purpose, we tried cell segmentation with various architectures based on Unet.
-After creating a mask, we use OpenCV's watershed function to identify the number and distribution.
+To increase the reliability of our diagnostic model, we identified the distribution and number of cancer cells.
+For this purpose, we tried cell segmentation with different architectures based on Unet.
+After creating a mask, we used OpenCV's Contour function to determine the number and distribution of cancer cells.

-Our thyroid cancer data does not have an annotation image.
-Therefore, we will utilize similar data to create a mask generation model for our data.
-Also, the thyroid cancer data is restricted data belonging to our project and cannot be released to the public.
-Attach a picture of the experiment, replacing it with any image from the "Medullary Thyroid Carcinoma"[6] paper that is most similar to our data.
+Our purpose is to segment thyroid cancer data.
+However, our data does not have annotated images.
+Therefore, we utilize similar data to develop a mask generation model for our data.
+Also, the thyroid cancer data is limited data belonging to our project and is not available to the public.
+We replace it with images from the paper "Medullary Thyroid Cancer" [6], which is most similar to our data.

 ## Dataset source
 ### 1) JEET B. LAHIRI.
 "Blood Cell Segmentation Dataset."
 Kaggle.
 2023.